davahub/dotfiles/README.md

 ## Dava's Dotfiles

 Welcome to my dotfiles!
 Here I maintain my custom configuration for my Arch Linux setup.

-Here you'll find:

-* **Basic, Yet Efficient Setups:** I tend to stick with most of the configuration as-is, with minimal changes.
-It's pretty basic, but that's exactly how I like it.
-Clean, straightforward, and efficient.
+I tend to stick with the defaults with minimal changes.
+It's pretty basic, but that's exactly how I like it clean and straightforward.

-* **Perfect for Beginners:** If you're just starting with Arch Linux, you might find my configurations super helpful.
+If you're just starting with Arch Linux, you might find my configurations helpful.
 They're easy to understand and implement, making your journey into the world of Arch a bit smoother.

 Feel free to explore, use, and modify anything you find here.